-Two years ago Phil was a human resources professional working in the public service at an executive level, today he is experiencing homelessness while surviving on Newstart.
+Two years ago Dave* was a human resources professional working in the public service at an executive level, today he is experiencing homelessness while surviving on Newstart.

-When his mother had a fall in May last year Phil had to give up his job to care for her.
-After 9 months of living with and caring for her, she needed to move into a nursing home and Phil became homeless.
+When his mother had a fall in May last year Dave had to give up his job to care for her.
+After 9 months of living with and caring for her, she needed to move into a nursing home and Dave became homeless.

 He mostly gets by thanks to staying on friends’ couches, and support from charities like Vinnies.

-‘Newstart isn’t enough to cover essentials, let alone afford rent in Canberra,’ said Phil.
+‘Newstart isn’t enough to cover essentials, let alone afford rent in Canberra,’ said Dave.

 ‘I’ve had to learn how to access support, and how to supplement the Newstart payments with help from community organisations.